My easy stovetop croutons recipe is a fast, easy way to elevate a basic salad or soup into something special. Done in under 15 minutes.

 2. Heat the skillet

-Heat your skillet to medium and add the olive oil and butter.
+Heat your non-stick skillet to medium and add the olive oil and butter.
 Allow this to heat up for about 2-3 minutes.

 3. Add the bread cubes